-All tests in the context of the evaluation have been conducted using nine TOE samples in different test configurations.
-Hereby, three configurations correspond to the final unmodified TOE version (SW revision 26533-26663 and HW version "1A").
+All tests in the context of the evaluation have been conducted using ten TOE samples in different test configurations.
+Hereby, three configurations correspond to the final unmodified TOE version (SW version 31416-31435 and HW version SMGW-E-1B-111-00).
 All other configurations are based on the same TOE version, but were slightly modified (e.g. a TOE with SSH capabilities) to enable detailed testing.
 For most of the test cases the final unmodified TOE was used.
-Only where necessary the modified TOE configurations were used, demonstrably without influencing the tested security functionality.
+Only where necessary, the modified TOE configurations were used, demonstrably without influencing the tested security functionality.